Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The future belongs to those who believe in the beauty of their dreams."
+> "There are dark shadows on the earth, but its lights are stronger in the contrast."
-> — **Eleanor Roosevelt**
+> — **Charles Dickens**

 ---